 Why do you charge for your events?

 The University does not receive any government funding to run events for high achieving students.
 We charge to cover our running costs and to ensure that we can continue to run such events.
-We offer a discount of 25% for school bookings where a minimum of eight students are booked to attend an event (excluding the Language Revision Day.
-Free places for eligible students are still available).
+We offer a discount of 25% for school bookings where a minimum of eight students are booked to attend a day event (excluding the Language Revision Day and Residentials where free places for eligible students are still available).
+Support with transport costs may also be available (for schools/individuals) through the UEA Travel Fund.

 Are there free places available?